 Receiving approval for those activities, NGK SPARK PLUG CO., LTD. was selected as one of the New Diversity Management Top 100 in fiscal 2017 (sponsored by the Ministry of Economy, Trade and Industry), won the Outstanding Performance Award 2014 for Women’s Empowerment, Honorable Mention for Women’s Empowerment “Powerup” Award 2015 from the Japan Productivity Center, and was chosen for the Aichi Women’s Brilliance 2018 Award for Excellence.
 Our company’s initiatives have been recognized throughout the industry.

 Utilizing Retired Employees

-We are working hard to prepare an environment that meets the needs of elderly workers, our company and the worksite and use it in a way that takes into consideration the aptitudes, motivation and abilities of senior employees.
+We are also working hard to prepare an environment that meets the needs of senior workers; our company has taken into consideration the aptitudes, motivation and abilities of our senior employees.